HasanMothaffar/Sharekni-Backend/README.md

-# Sharekni - WIP
+# Sharekni

+A REST API written in Laravel for a university project.
+It's a simple e-commerce app through which you can browse products that have an expiration date.
+Before the actual expiration date by a user-entered period of time, a discount will be applied to the product.
+Users can register an account on the platform and add their own products and contact information so that other users can contact them.

 > This repository contains the backend logic for our app.
-The frontend is a Flutter app that will later be developed by other members of our team.
+The frontend is a Flutter app that is developed by other members of our team.

-> This is work in progress document.
-I will be regularly updating it as we progress through the project

 ## Getting started